-Artificial Intelligence and Creative Intelligence are they opposed?
+Artificial Intelligence vs human intelligence?
+Are they opposed?

 The term “AI” permeates our workplaces and has become synonymous with our everyday lives (Hey, Alexa…).
 However, with the widespread adoption of AI are we losing sight of creativity or are we having a ‘second renaissance’ of creativity’s critical role in business and society?
 Do we now need to hone in on Creative Intelligence more than ever to navigate the increasingly automated world?

 At our latest Fresh Perspectives event, we asked two UTS Academics, Bodgan Gabrys from the field of Data Science & AI, and Bem Le Hunt from the field of Creative Intelligence to have a robust discussion about whether one intelligence will dominate the other.

 I wanted to share a few of my thoughts that bubbled up that night and have been percolating over the week since.

 Over the last few years, we have stopped seeing the funny failures of AI in the past, such as Google Translate failures that would make you laugh at their “not quite right” outputs.
 Very quietly in the background, AI has started to perform very well, and those funny moments happen less and less.
 AI has become smarter and more accurate, but it did so quietly…without us really noticing.
 Now our reliance on AI has started to pervade our day-to-day…